top of page

 ABOUT

 Edmund's own garden was featured on BBC Gardeners' World - hailed for it's design and planting.
 The garden became a sanctuary for Edmund and his family as his son, Arlen, underwent intensive treatment for a cancerous brain tumour.
 The garden became a place of solace and healing during this tough time.
-Through this experience Edmund learnt first hand how nature is purifying, restorative and recharging.
-That gardens make us feel, they make us grow - figuratively as well as literally.
+Through this experience Edmund learnt first hand how nature is purifying, restorative and recharging; that gardens make us feel, they make us grow - figuratively as well as literally.
 Edmund brings this to his work - creating spaces that nurture wellbeing and deepen connections with nature and each other.

 bottom of page